superzackx/Economy-Bot/README.md

 2. To give credits in your code
 3. Your not using the name Economy-Bot

+## Public bot:
+We have a version of the public bot.
+Which can be added with a click of a button.
+Click [here] to invite the bot

 ## Credits
 1. NightZan999 - Coded the full thing